chardida/atlasdev/README.md

 ## Build System

-This project uses a custom Makefile-based build system to compile and package userland binaries for a Linux-based OS image.
+This project uses a GitHub Actions to execute the Makefile automatically, and on the cloud for compatability on any system.

 ### How it works
 - Recursively searches `src/` for all `main.c` files.